Public Holidays in Serbia 2026 – Orthodox & National Holidays

 Does Serbia shift holidays when they fall on a weekend?

 Yes.
-If a non-religious public holiday falls on a Sunday, Monday becomes the observed day off.
+If a non-religious public holiday falls on Sunday, the following Monday is observed as a non-working day.

 Are all remembrance days non-working holidays?

-No. Many remembrance dates are working observances and do not include a mandatory day off.
+No. Many remembrance and cultural dates are working observances without mandatory leave.

 Conclusion